-Sweetwaters Tented Camp – A Fantastic Introduction to Africa
+Sweetwaters Tented Camp – Welcome to Kenya

 We said goodbye to all but one of our Egypt companions and boarded an overnight flight to Nairobi landing there around 4:00AM in a deserted and surprisingly small terminal.
 Clearing customs was no problem and despite the late (or early) hour, our Adventures Abroad guide and driver, Richard Warukira was waiting outside with his Toyota safari van that would be our second home for the next week.
 Along the boulevard leading to and from the airport there were a number of life size animal sculptures, including giraffes, wart hogs and zebras.
 Alison commented in jest, “I hope these are not the only animals we’ll see this week.” and not ten seconds later we passed a real zebra grazing on the side of the road.
 Richard observed that animals frequently wandered into the city from nearby Nairobi National Park.

 Within 30 minutes we arrived at the quite luxurious Serena Nairobi, and after checking in, hit the sack.
 However, I was too amped to get much sleep.
 Waking up just after sunrise I saw this fellow staring intently into our room from a treetop outside the window.

 It’s a marabou stork, one of the creepiest birds you’ll find anywhere and a harbinger of death in some societies.
 Good thing I’m not superstitious.
 Looking past Mr. Creepy, I saw the Nairobi skyline which surprised me with its modernity and vibrance.
 Also, unlike Cairo, no smog.